beerpsi/osutop/README.md

 # osutop-repeats
 Count how many repeats you have in your osu! top play.
-Now you can shame your friends for having 11 padorus in their top play.
+Now you can shame all the osu! players for having 11 padorus in their top play.

 # Usage
 Usage: ./osutop-repeats.sh [ -u USERNAME ] [ -k API_KEY ] [ -m MODE ]